perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/README.md

          <data>Long string, seen as: hexadecimal in PLIST file editors and as Base64 in plain text editors</data>
 </dict>
 ```
+**Important**: Don't forget to add (ACPI folder and config.plist) the SSDT-BRG0.aml file in which you must check the IOReg path to the graphics card as explained above.

 Reboot.
 If everything goes fine, you will see that fans are spinning all the time with a very low sound, base temperature rarely exceeds 40º (when there is not high graphics load) and test scores have not changed.